Ontario Highway 410: Route description

 Highway 410 starts at a massive stack interchange with Highway 401 and Highway 403.
 The eastern segment of Highway 403, which runs from the south and west through central Mississauga, splits up into a collector-express system at Eglinton Avenue.
 While the express lanes continue directly to the Highway 401 express lanes east of the 401-403-410 interchange (just north of the Matheson Boulevard overpass), the collector lanes effectively continue northward as Highway 410 after exit/entry ramps linking to the Highway 401 collector lanes.

 The interchange with Courtney Park Drive looking south, prior to the reconfiguration of the ramps, also showing the freeway's grass median prior to widening.

 Maintaining a straight north-westward course, it interchanges with Courtney Park Drive and Derry Road (Peel Regional Road 5), with a slight jog to the right between the two underpasses.
 North of Derry Road, the freeway meets Highway 407 ETR at a cloverstack interchange as it crosses into Brampton and passes beneath a hydro corridor (power transmission corridor).
 Veering to the left, the freeway continues through industrialized areas and returns to its northwest-southeast orientation.
 The highway interchanges with Steeles Avenue (Peel Regional Road 15), following alongside the alignment of Heart Lake Road (now mostly broken up into segments), and later Queen Street, the former Highway 7, now Peel Regional Road 107.
 Until it was decommissioned across the Greater Toronto Area (GTA), Highway 7 was concurrent between Queen Street and Bovaird Drive (Peel Regional Road 10).
-Passing north of Queen Street, the highway leaves the industrial area and passes through residential areas in an open cut until an interchange with Bovaird Drive.
+Passing north of Queen Street, the highway leaves the industrial area and passes through residential areas in an open cut until an interchange with Bovaird Drive, the highway's former terminus until 2009.

-The more recently completed extension begins at this point, as the highway returns to ground level and passes to the west of Trinity Common and departs from the Heart Lake Road alignment passing near the Heart Lake Conservation Area.
+The most recently completed extension begins at this point, as the highway returns to ground level; the highway passes to the west of Trinity Common and departs from the Heart Lake Road alignment passing near the Heart Lake Conservation Area.

-As it passes beneath Mayfield Road (Peel Regional Road 14), the highway makes a sharp turn to the west and descends through the Etobicoke Creek valley.
+As it interchanges with Mayfield Road (Peel Regional Road 14), the highway makes a sharp turn to the west and descends through the Etobicoke Creek valley.

 After passing under Kennedy Road (Peel Regional Road 16) and rising back to level ground, it curves north, passing beneath Valleywood Drive.
 At this point, the highway encounters the final interchange with Hurontario Street.
-The central concrete median barrier and high-mast lighting end as the freeway's opposing carriageways merge, becoming Highway 10 which continues north to Orangeville, Shelburne, and eventually Owen Sound.
+The central concrete median barrier, along with high-mast lighting, end as the freeway's opposing carriageways merge.
+The highway becomes Highway 10, which continues north to Orangeville, Shelburne, and eventually Owen Sound.